Symantec Encryption Management Server (AKA PGP Server) uses clustering for redundancy and additional functionality.

 Network connections to the clustering interface (and FQDN) MUST NOT go through any sort of load balancer (either as the gateway or during later network routing).
 This may require additional network interfaces configured on the server and static routes setup to route your traffic through multiple gateways.
 This requires assistance from Symantec Technical Support.

-The database schema MUST match between all cluster members.
-If you have schema errors reported in the logs please contact Symantec Technical Support to resolve this issue.
+The database schema must match between all cluster members.
+If you have schema errors reported in the logs please contact Symantec Encryption Support to resolve this issue.

 All cluster members MUST have consistent time configuration.
 (It is usually easiest to configure all server to use a single NTP server.)
 Using an NTP server may require adjusting firewall or router configurations.